danchoi/vmail/README.markdown

 If you have `notify-send` (Linux) or `growlnotify` (OS X) installed on your system, Vmail will also poll your INBOX every 30 seconds for new messages.
-If it detects a new message, it will alert you through your notification program. **NOTE**: You will still have to press `u` in the Vmail interface to force the new messages to display.
+If it detects a new message, it will alert you through your notification program. **NOTE**: This is an alert mechanism only;
+you will still have to manually check for new messages in the Vmail interface to force the new messages to display.

 ## Switching mailboxes, moving messages, copying messages to another mailbox